-The NLx partnership offers state workforce agencies a number of no-cost beneficial services, including: downloads and uploads of jobs; hosted sites; indexing; .jobs microsites; analytics; VEVRAA compliance as a business service.
+The NLx partnership offers state workforce agencies a number of no-cost services, including: downloads and uploads of jobs openings, indexing, microsites, hosted state job banks, jobseeker analytics, and the Hilton Honors Military Program.
 Targeted training and technical assistance, is available upon request.

-All states and most territories (including the District of Columbia, Guam and Puerto Rico) have signed formal NLx participation agreements and are considered a partner in its operation.
-Each state workforce agency can choose the NLx service that suits its needs.
+All 50 states, the District of Columbia, Guam, and Puerto Rico have signed formal NLx participation agreements and are considered partners in its operation.
+Each state workforce agency can choose NLx services that suit its needs.
 State workforce agencies can enhance their job openings by downloading thousands of unduplicated, current NLx jobs, from vetted employers.
-The technical aspects of set up, exchanging, and sharing job files are managed by the technology team at DirectEmployers Association.
+The technical aspects of set-up and exchanging files are managed by the technology team at DirectEmployers Association.
 State partners are able to take the entire national jobs file or individual state files.
-State job files can also be set up to include certain zip codes of neighboring states or a specified radius around the state.
+State job files can also be set up to include certain zip codes of neighboring states or a specified radius around the state border.

 To view the most current status of the NLx in your state, visit the State NLx Profile Page.

-A true national labor exchange, the NLx indexes (or scrapes, with permission) over 18,000 employers.
-The employer community indexed includes both DirectEmployers member companies and those who are not members, but would like their jobs to appear in the NLx.
+Indexing, also known as scraping or spidering, is a no-cost customizable tool that extracts job postings from the career sites of over 18,000 employers.
+The indexed employer community includes both DirectEmployers member companies and nonmembers who would like their jobs to appear in the NLx.

-Jobseeker online searching behavior has radically changed.
-Today's jobseekers begin their search on search engines (e.g. Google, Bing, etc), use their mobile devices, and expect to be able to leverage social media as part of their networking.
-Capitalizing on these behaviors, the NLx has moved to populate a large network of new domains dedicated to employment called ".jobs."
-Because these sites are search engine optimized, social media integrated, and mobile enabled, they attract a much larger number of jobseekers directing them back to the originating source either the corporate site or a state job bank.
+Online jobseeker behavior has radically changed in recent years.
+Today's jobseekers begin their search on search engines like Google, use their mobile devices, and leverage social media as part of their networking.
+Capitalizing on these behaviors, the NLx provides state microsites that are search engine optimized, social media integrated, and mobile ready.

-The NLx provides a no cost labor exchange solution, tailored to the preferences of a state workforce agency.
-The job bank solution offers flexibility in look and feel and can be easily administered by state workforce agency staff.
-In addition to cost savings, this option offers hosted states the full breadth of US.jobs benefits and services, including search engine optimization, social media integration, and built-in mobile readiness.
+The NLx can provide a no cost labor exchange solution, tailored to the preferences of a state workforce agency.
+Hosted state job banks offers flexibility in look and feel, and can be easily administered by state workforce agency staff.
+In addition to cost savings, this option offers hosted states the full breadth of USNLx.com benefits and services, including search engine optimization, social media integration, and built-in mobile readiness.

-To receive access to the analytics dashboard, please contact Josie Link, NLx Operations Manager, at email@example.com.
+To receive access to the analytics dashboard, please contact Emma Northcott, NLx Program Analyst.